fluiddynsci/EngSketchPad/README.txt

     (2) You must have XQuartz at a minimum release of 2.8.1 for some supplied executables to function.
     (3) Big Sur and Monterey are now fully tested.
-    (4) Apple M1 computers are natively supported but require Rosetta2 for the running of some legacy CAPS apps.
+    (4) Apple arm64 (M1/M2) computers are natively supported but require Rosetta2
+        for the running of some legacy CAPS apps.
 Rosetta2 can be installed by executing the following command: "softwareupdate --install-rosetta".
-    (5) M1 builds must be done in a "native" shell.
+    (5) Apple arm64 (M1/M2) builds must be done in a "native" shell.
         That is, typing "arch" must return "arm64".
     (6) If Safari blocks a pop-up (for example, the flowchart in ESP), you can press the rectangular button in the Smart Search field and allow the file to be seen.